oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_service_list.html.markdown

 The following arguments are supported:

+* `description` - (Optional) (Updatable) The description of the service list.
+This field can be used to add additional info.
 * `name` - (Required) Name of the service Group.
 * `network_firewall_policy_id` - (Required) Unique Network Firewall Policy identifier
 * `services` - (Required) (Updatable) Collection of service names.
 The services referenced in the service list must already be present in the policy before being used in the service list.